Or put in a more optimistic way, the other steps are really easy!

 The normal way of doing this is to join the two pieces in the upper layer, and then put the pair in place, as in these examples (which are the continuations of the examples above).

-almost identical sequences apply.
-Note that the second one is a variation of
+There are easy ways to place the final edge, by very briefly breaking up our previous achievements.
+For the mirrored positions, almost identical sequences apply.
+Note that the second one is a variation of Allan™ from step 7!

-Check out the examples page for a description of the "broken corner" position, which is pretty common and good to know.
 As an exercise, try to find how to do the the middle of the three example cube above in 6 + 4 moves instead of 10 + 12.
-The solution is here to the right, but it's more fun to try to figure it out yourself. |
+The solution is here to the right, but it's more fun to try to figure it out yourself.

 For more advanced techniques, check out the block building page.